altaytunapolat/AMS/README.md

   2. **Do not use** this code; find an alternative with an open-source license.
   3. **Negotiate a private license** with the maintainers.

-## Frequently Asked Questions
-**Can I use small snippets for personal or internal experiments?**
-No—unless a specific exception applies under your jurisdiction (e.g., fair use/fair dealing), you must obtain permission.

-**Can I cite the repository in a paper?**
-You may cite or link to it as a reference.
-Citation does not grant reuse rights to the code or other assets.

-**Can I open an issue or PR?**
-Issues are welcome for discussion/feedback.
-Pull requests will not be merged unless we have a written agreement in place.

 ## Contact
 For licensing or collaboration inquiries, contact: Physikalisches Institut Heidelberg